-The proxy statement is solicited by the Board of Directors of Halliburton Company.
+We are providing these proxy materials to you in connection with the solicitation by the Board of Directors of Halliburton Company, or the Board, of proxies to be voted at our 2013 Annual Meeting of Stockholders and at any adjournment or postponement of the meeting.
 By executing and returning the enclosed proxy, by following the enclosed voting instructions or by voting via the Internet or by telephone, you authorize the persons named in the proxy to represent you and vote your shares on the matters described in the Notice of Annual Meeting.

-The Notice of Internet Availability of Proxy Materials is being sent to stockholders on or about April 3, 2012.
-Our Annual Report on Form 10-K, including financial statements, for the fiscal year ended December 31, 2011 accompanies this proxy statement.
-The Annual Report on Form 10-K shall not to be considered as a part of the proxy solicitation material or as having been incorporated by reference.
+The Notice of Internet Availability of Proxy Materials is being sent to stockholders on or about April 2, 2013.
+Our Annual Report on Form 10-K, including financial statements, for the fiscal year ended December 31, 2012 accompanies this proxy statement.
+The Annual Report on Form 10-K shall not be considered as a part of the proxy solicitation material or as having been incorporated by reference.